INTO-CPS-Association/DTaaS/docs/admin/trial.md

     While installing you might encounter multiple dialogs asking, which services should be restarted.
 Just click **OK** to all of those.

-Run the following scripts.
-To setup the installation to use trial, the following argument is added to the script `--env trial`.

-Please also specify the username used in the OAuth Application, with `--username username`.
+Run the following commands.

 ```bash
 wget https://raw.githubusercontent.com/INTO-CPS-Association/DTaaS/feature/distributed-demo/deploy/single-script-install.sh
 bash single-script-install.sh --env trial --username <username>
 ```

+The `--env trial` argument is added to the script specifies `trial` as the installation scenario.
+The `--username username` uses your Gitlab username to configure the DTaaS application.

 <!-- prettier-ignore -->
 !!! warning
-    This test installation has default credentials and is thus highly insecure.
+    This test installation has default gateway credentials and is thus highly insecure.

 ## Post install